ros2-gbp/ROS2_Robotino-release/README.md

 Use other version is at your **OWN** risk, they are **NOT** tested with this system.
 Ubuntu 20.04 is **STRONGLY** recommended for this package.

+ROS2 Humble has not been tested, since the robotino only supports Ubuntu 20.04.
+Please follow the tutorial to install ROS Galactic on both your PC and Robotino.

 ### Install LiDAR and Camera Dependencies on robotino
 Connect robotino with ssh protocol \
 `sshpass -p robotino robotino@robotino_ip_address`